Skip to content

 Senior Advisor to the Vice Provost and Director, Faculty Global Engagement

-Professor Ramasastry leads OGA’s strategic vision for faculty global engagement through a diversity, equity and inclusion lens, fostering global community and advancing key partnerships.
+Professor Ramasastry leads OGA’s strategic vision for faculty global engagement, fostering global community and advancing key partnerships.

 Anita Ramasastry is the Henry M. Jackson Professor of Law and the Director of the Sustainable International Development Graduate Program at the University of Washington School of Law.
 She is an expert in the fields of anti-corruption, commercial law, sustainable development and business and human rights.
 She is one of the leading academics and a pioneer in the field of business and human rights.